Age-Related Macular Degeneration: Facts & Figures

 Macular degeneration is widespread.

-- The number of people living with macular degeneration is expected to reach 288 million worldwide by 2040.7
+- Around 200 million people worldwide are thought to be living with AMD, a number expected to reach 288 million by 2040.7

 - Age is a prominent risk factor for age-related macular degeneration.
 The risk of getting advanced age-related macular degeneration increases from 2% for those ages 50-59, to nearly 30% for those over the age of 75.4